Logical Fallacies

 • Ad hominem: Attacking the person making the argument instead of addressing the argument itself.

-• Straw man: Misrepresenting an opponent’s argument in order to rebut it more easily.
+• Straw man: Misrepresenting an opposing argument to make it easier to attack.

-• False cause: Assuming that a correlation between two events implies that one event caused the other.
+• False cause: Assuming that because two events occur together, one must have caused the other.

 Types of Logical Fallacies